run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/initial-settings/access-settings/profile/user-profile.md

-title: Edit user profile
+title: Change user account
 Description: Intended to edit the information about the user profile.
-#Edit user profile
+# Change user account
-This functionality is intended to edit the information about the user profile.
+This functionality is intended to edit the information about the user account.

 Before getting started
 --------------------------

-To edit the profile, it's necessary to previously register the user.
+To edit the profile you must be authenticated.

 Procedure
 -------------

-1. Access the functionality System \> Settings \> User Profile;

-2. Choose the option to be edited;
+1. In navigation bar, click on user profile icon;

+2. Click on Edit Profile;

+3. Update info;

-3. Click on "Save".
+4. Click on "Save".

 Related
 -------